CatarinaL/cfg-projects/README.md

 # cfg-projects
 Code:First Girls 8-week Python workshop

-STATISTICS
+--STATISTICS:
 Requirements.txt has all the libraries I have installed so far.
-It might be easier to use brew (Mac) or continuum.io (Anaconda).
+It might be easier to use brew (for Mac) or continuum.io (aka Anaconda).
-Bare minimums, besides Flask and all that jazz, should be: matplotlib pandas numpy
+Bare minimums, beside Flask and all that jazz, should be: matplotlib pandas numpy